Posted on

 How Do I Stop My Car Battery from Dying When Car is Off?

-To prevent your vehicle’s battery from draining, especially when using additional equipment like a dual-battery setup or accessories, follow these tips:
+To prevent your vehicle’s battery from draining or dying, especially when using additional equipment like a dual-battery setup or accessories, follow these tips:

 1. Use a Smart Battery Isolator or Smart Charger